topi314/gobin/README.md

 ---

-### Delete a document

-To delete a document you have to send a `DELETE` request to `/documents/{key}` with the `token` as `Authorization` header.

-A successful request will return a `204 No Content` response with an empty body.

----

-### Delete a document version

-To delete a document version you have to send a `DELETE` request to `/documents/{key}/versions/{version}` with the `token` as `Authorization` header.

-A successful request will return a `204 No Content` response with an empty body.

----

 ### Document webhooks

 You can listen for document changes using webhooks.
 The webhook will send a `POST` request to the specified url with the following JSON body:

 ```json5
 {